 What is Robotic Process Automation (RPA)?

 RPA is a software that is used to automate highly repeatable tasks typically performed by humans.
 These tasks can include processes done the same way every time: clicking through a website, maintenance, etc. The goal of using a RPA tool is to remove repetitive [and maybe tedious] processes that a worker does and free them up to be allocated to more value-added work.
+We are excited to share this RPA tool evaluation with you.

-Product Evaluation and Assessment
+RPA Tool Evaluation and Assessment

 Many RPA tools have been introduced to the market.
 While each tool has its competitive advantages, how do you know which one is right for you?
 A client asked UDig to complete a product evaluation and assessment to determine the tool that would work best for their company.